 And so the pope, using his infallible authority, did precisely what the Vatican Council said would constitute an infallible pronouncement — he defined that disciplinary decrees bind just as infallibly as doctrinal decrees, and likewise bind under penalty of excommunication for heresy and schism.
 And later the Church would teach such a pronouncement could appear anywhere – in an encyclical, address, oral or written allocutions, etc. He identified a doctrine, that is obedience necessary to the Roman Pontiff in disciplinary matters, and condemned as heretics any one who would say otherwise, in terms that leave no doubt he was very serious about what he said.
 But most importantly, he settled a dispute; he clearly taught that contrary to their belief, not obeying the pope in matters of discipline will exclude them from the Church just as easily as not obeying in matters of doctrine.
 You would do well to remember this.
 For the faction you have affiliated with is today ignoring disciplinary laws a pope has just decreed are infallible, and those laws are as binding on us today as they were on the Armenians.

 Don’t talk to me about judging popes and obedience to popes when you dismiss what past popes have infallibly taught in order to justify the ascendancy of the malicious antipopes who have reigned since the death of Pope Pius XII.
-And don’t quote Brian Harrison to me either, who has no authority to speak for the Church as a “priest.”
+And don’t quote Brain Harrison to me either, who has no authority to speak for the Church as a “priest.”
 The ecumenical and Modernist publicists of our day prepared well the ground necessary to minimize the doctrine of papal infallibility by striking out against Scholasticism and anything that savored of papal authority.
 All Traditionalists resort to these theologians almost exclusively for their “doctrine.”
 Seldom if ever are the decrees of the Popes pointed to themselves as binding documents commanding our assent.
 Why do people suppose that Pope St. Pius X’s “Lamentibili,” for Heaven’s sake, was considered non-infallible by Butler and those of his ilk?
-Could it be precisely because it clearly taught that even non-infallible declarations of the papacy must be accepted with a firm and internal assent?
+Could it be precisely because it condemned the idea that even non-infallible declarations of the papacy must be accepted with a firm and internal assent?